gahan-corporation/wyatt/docs/reference/javascript.rst

-    * If it matches the pattern ``model:method`` (if it contains a colon, essentially) the call will set up the mocking of an RPC call straight to the Odoo server (through XMLRPC) as performed via e.g. :func:`gerp.web.Model.call`.
+    * If it matches the pattern ``model:method`` (if it contains a colon, essentially) the call will set up the mocking of an RPC call straight to the Gerp server (through XMLRPC) as performed via e.g. :func:`gerp.web.Model.call`.

       In that case, ``handler`` should be a function taking two